Cart

 Many people experience these triggers:

-These physical triggers lie at the core of your back pain between or on one side of your shoulder blades.
+These physical triggers lie at the core of muscle pain between or on one side of your shoulder blades.
 In rare cases, psychological states like chronic stress or anxiety can also lock your muscles into stubborn tension.

 When your system is chronically overloaded or restricted, its instinct is to contract—creating the perfect breeding ground for muscle knots behind your shoulder blades.
 These localized zones of perpetual tightness are medically termed muscle knots or trigger points.